 How does deferring affect my financial aid package?

-After your institution receives your FAFSA results, it will create a financial aid package for you, detailing the amount of money that you qualify for in grants, loans, and scholarships.
+You complete the FAFSA by inputting information about your and your parents’ income; this information is passed along to your school.
+After your institution receives your FAFSA results, it will create a financial aid package for you, detailing the amount of money that you qualify for in grants, loans, work-study, and scholarships.
 Your school may have a separate financial aid application; ask the financial aid office or the admissions office if you will have to resubmit that one as well.
 You can find more information about affording higher education here.

 Applying to College During a Gap Year

 Waiting to apply to college (or reapplying to college next year) is an option that appeals to students who are undecided about their prospective schools and those who want to use their gap years to become more competitive applicants for the next round of applications.
 While applying to college in high school will make your gap year less stressful, it’s okay if you decide to apply later.

 How do I simplify my college applications if I decide to apply during my gap year?